pschool-in/curriculum/content/grammar/new-topics/punctuation.md

 ```
 True:
 Full stop is used at the end of abbreviations.
-Full stop is also called period.
+Full stop is also called a period.

 False:
 Full stop and period are different punctuation marks.